-- A student who receives at the end of a grading period a grade below 70 in any academic class-other than an Advanced Placement (AP) or International Baccalaureate (IB) course; or an honors or dual credit course in English language arts, mathematics, science, social studies, economics, or language other than English-may not participate in extracurricular activities for at least three school weeks. - A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - A student is allowed in a school year up to 10 absences not related to post district competition, a maximum of 5 absences for post district competition prior to state, and a

-- maximum of 2 absences for state competition.
+- A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - A student is allowed in a school year up to 10 absences not related to post district competition, a maximum of 5 absences for post district competition prior to state, and a maximum of 2 absences for state competition.
 All extracurricular activities and public performances, whether UIL activities or other activities approved by the board, are subject to these restrictions. - An absence for participation in an activity that has not been approved will receive an unexcused absence. - Students participating in extracurricular activities generally have ample prior knowledge they will be missing certain classes due to scheduled events.
 In any event, it is the responsibility of the student to make prior arrangements with the teacher of that class concerning any and all assignments.
 It is expected that the student turn in any homework, project, or take tests BEFORE departing on a scheduled trip.
 In the event of an unscheduled trip which makes planning ahead unreasonable, it is the responsibility of the student to find out what was missed and make it up in an appropriate time (see "Make-up Work.") - Students are required to be in attendance the entire day on the day of their participation in extracurricular events unless prior permission has been granted by the principal, due to extenuating circumstances; otherwise, the student cannot participate.